otherland/christianity/content/mapping-the-travels-of-jesus-a-comprehensive-journey-through-his-life-and-ministry-1722088943.md

 Category: People in the Bible/Jesus Lost Years
 Slug: mapping-the-travels-of-jesus-a-comprehensive-journey-through-his-life-and-ministry
 Tags: map where jesus walked, map of where jesus walked, jesus life map, jerusalem to bethany map, free map of jesus travels, journey map of jesus ministry, map from judea to galilee samaria, map of jesus ministry, map of where jesus traveled, map of where jesus was born, map of jesus life, path of jesus map, map of jesus, people in the bible, jesus lost years
+Description: Jesus traveled extensively during his ministry covering various regions of Judea Galilee and Samaria From Jerusalem to Bethany Jesus walked through towns and villages spreading his message of love and salvation His travels were not confined to one specific area but rather encompassed a wide geographical range as he fulfilled
 ---

 ## Where did Jesus walk during his ministry?

 **Jesus traveled extensively during his ministry, covering various regions of Judea, Galilee, and Samaria.
 From Jerusalem to Bethany, Jesus walked through towns and villages, spreading his message of love and salvation.
 His travels were not confined to one specific area, but rather encompassed a wide geographical range as he fulfilled his divine mission on earth.**